maestronick1/Node-Codealong-README-DELIVERABLE/delivREADME.md

 ## NPMs I have used
 ### Nodemon
-nodemonis a package manager thaat restarts the application everytime you sav changes to your node. to istall type the following in the comand line:
+Nodemon is a package manager thaat restarts the application everytime you sav changes to your node. to istall type the following in the comand line:
 ```
 npm i -g nodemon
 ```
 -g allows to install nodemon globally so it doesnt matter what directory we are in.

 ### Moment
-moment is a date formatting module. to istall type in command:
+Moment is a date formatting module. to istall type in command:
 ```
 npm i moment
 ```
 ### one-liner-joke
-a funny 3rd party Node Module which can provide one line joke randomly or from specific tag
+A funny third party Node Module which can provide one line joke randomly or from specific tag

 This module contains more than 2200 one line jokes.